Search History House

 Kelvedon Hall from a print in A new display of the beauties of England, 1777.

-The remains of St Nicholas's Church is
+The remains of St Nicholas's Church are

-situated to the left of the house, in the trees.
+to the left of the house, in the trees.

-In 1837, the estate consisted of 880 acres which included the Hall and grounds, Germains Farm, Langford Bridge Farm and Pump House Farm.
+In 1837, the estate consisted of 880 acres which included the Hall and grounds, Germains Farm, Langford Bridge Farm, Pump House Farm, Hatch Farm and several cottages.
 The last John Wright died in 1868.
 The estate then passed to his nephew Edward Carington Wright.
 He in turn left it to his own nephew, Sir Henry J. Lawson.
 However, from 1891 onwards, the house had been occupied by a tenant, John Algernon Jones.
 Upon his death, his widow purchased it from Sir Henry.
 After her death, the house was sold in 1932 by her son to St Michael's Roman Catholic School.
 The text of a leaflet about the school can be viewed here.
 Their occupancy of Kelvedon Hall was short lived as there were a number of unfortunate accidents which resulted in a number of deaths.
 The school closed in 1937.
 Despite the rumours that the house was haunted, it was purchased by Henry (Chips) Channon M.P., who restored it to its former elegance and added a pair of entrance lodges.
 The Hall was used as a convelesance home during the 2nd World War.
 The Hall was then occupied by his son, Lord Kelvedon, and following his death, the house remains in the care of his son, Henry Channon.

 The rear aspect of Kelvedon Hall